rstropek/DockerVS2015Intro/readme.md

 contains a lot of samples you can try based on a demo environment created with the scripts in this Github repository.

+Additional samples and code snippets for demo can be found in the [dockerDemos](dockerDemos) folder.

 ## Demo environment